jimburton/M269/tutorials/practice-block-two/README.md

    end procedure
    ```

-   Read this pseudocode carefully and make sure you understand
+   Read the pseudocode carefully and make sure you understand
    it.
 Hopefully, it should be pretty easy for you to convert it to
    Python.
 But use the version below, which incorporates a simple
    optimisation that improves performance in the best case